Humpback Whales In Fiji

 (Megaptera novaeangliae)

-Humpback Whales sighted in Fiji belong to the Southern Humpback population.
+Humpback Whales sighted in Fiji belong to the Southern Humpback populations.
 The whales are seen in the Fiji Islands usually only during the winter season June to October when their seasonal migration takes them north, to warmer waters, where they give birth and mate.
 They may be encountered in the open ocean as well as in shallow lagoons and inside the reefs.

 Whale watching for Humpbacks in the Fiji Islands is mainly opportunistic in nature.
 The sightings occur during boating or diving trips when time is spent out at sea.
+The population that breeds in Fiji has been intensively hunted and is only slowly recovering.

-The neighboring Kingdom of Tonga has a number of well-set-up humpback whale-watching operators.
+The neighboring Kingdom of Tonga has a number of well set up humpback whale watching operators.
 Tonga has quite a large and stable Humpback population which returns yearly to the Tonga archipelago for calving and mating.

 HUmpback in Levuka HarbourFiji’s NAI’A Liveaboard Dive Adventures visits Tonga yearly for Humpback Whale Watching Expeditions.
 During these tours, scientific data is collected.
 The trips are popular among insiders and are quickly booked out.
 Those that book early enough have the opportunity for spectacular encounters and even swims with Humpback whales.